 By Dorothy Dobbie

 I love spring.
-When the trees and shrubs have shaken off the chills of a Canadian winter and are beginning to put on their early show.
+When the trees and flowering shrubs have shaken off the chills of a Canadian winter and are beginning to put on their early show.
 It’s a magical time.
 The fruit trees burst into blossom.
 The flowering shrubs cover themselves in blankets of white or pink or yellow.

 One of the first of these fabulous displays is by the forsythia.
 It unfurls bright yellow flowers along yellowish stems long before it bothers to show its leaves.
 For those who live in the colder areas of Canada, there is a hardy variety (zone 3) called Northern Gold which grows to over eight feet, its flowers right to the tips of its branches.
 This is a shrub well worth planting in a sheltered location for the best display.
 After flowering, pleasing medium-green leaves emerge.